David Schilling comes ‘home’ to transform men’s tennis

 Every coach is searching for talent, and Schilling is no exception.
 But it’s the intangibles that often change cultures and transform good programs into great ones.

-“In junior tennis, you’re playing for yourself — it’s about the individual,” said Kael Shah ’26, who will play in both competitions at the NCAA Singles and Doubles Championships this weekend.
+“In junior tennis, you’re playing for yourself — it’s about the individual,” said Kael Shah ’26, who became the first player in program history to reach an NCAA singles final in 2024.
 “In college tennis, you’re playing for a team, and the energy you bring to the court is important to the team’s success.”

 The Big Red play a heavy metal brand of tennis — hard-driving and loud.
 Schilling has players shouting encouragement to teammates on match days.

-Ethan Green ’26, who will partner with Shah in the NCAA doubles competition, said the emphasis on team building in a sport not known for it was an adjustment.
+Ethan Green ’26, who reached the 2024 NCAA doubles semifinals with Shah, said the emphasis on team building in a sport not known for it was an adjustment.
 But he likes the camaraderie Schilling has created.
-Jacob Patterson ’26, who will compete in the NCAA singles competition, also touts the advantages.
+Jacob Patterson ’26, who competed in the NCAA singles competition, also touts the advantages.

 “I didn’t realize as much as I do now how much the support of my teammates can help me in a close match,” Patterson said.
 “That support can really make a difference.”